Skip to Content

 It’s usually a good idea to bring some cash for things like public transport, although this isn’t necessary for most places.
 Credit and debit cards are widely accepted in most ports.

 Booking attractions ahead of time can also save you money, so it is worth considering this.
-Tip – make the booking early in the morning (before breakfast) instead of any sooner, in case the cruise ship does not visit that port on the day for any reason.
+Make the booking early in the morning once you’ve docked – just in case the cruise ship cancels the port for any reason.

 Gothenburg Cruise Bus Baltic Cruise Tips